xod442/imcServiceNow2/README.md

 pip install -r requirements.txt (must have pip installed, if not: sudo apt-get install python-pip

-Start the application by issuing : python views.py
+Start the application by issuing : python view.py

-The flask application will launch and can be access at:

-http://hostname:5000 - app runs on port 5000.

-Enter the login credentials, Service Now Instance and ip address for your Service Now instance and IMC.
+This application is currently non graphical.
+At this time you must edit the views.py file and add you own credentials manually.

+Sorry, working on making it pretty.....

+Lokk for these variables and change as required.

+You will need you own instance of Service Now and and HPE IMC server.

+imc_user = "admin"
+imc_passwd = "admin"
+imc_host = "10.132.0.15"
+snow_user = "admin"
+snow_passwd = "xxxxxxxxxxxx"
+instance = "xxxxxxxxxxxx"

 Initial Release - Bi-Directional alarm management